YOUR NEWBORN SESSION WITH

 The closest intersection is at Albon Road, and the Monclova Community Center is just east of it.

-Come in the door at the half circle with the island in the middle, (it looks like an old student drop off location) and my studio is the first door on the right.
-If you are outside the building, look for the big YOGA letters in the windows on the second floor and my studio is right beneath it.
+Come in the door at the half circle with the island in the middle, (it looks like an old student drop off location) and my studio is on the first floor and the first door on the right.
+If you are outside the building, it is the east wing door where you'll see a wooden sign with my name on it.

 If you plan to have siblings photographed, I only ask that when they are not a part of the session, to have them out of the studio.
 We want to ensure a calm and peaceful environment for the star of the show!
 There is also an ice cream shop and playground across the street for your little ones to burn off energy.